mankyKitty/typed-lfe/doc/lys_lfe_dialyzer.md

 data Tree = Empty
           | Node Tree a Tree
 ```
-Yeah, yeah, it's terse and doesn't have all the _scary_
-parentheses..
-Our subtrees are __named__ so NYERR!...

 If we wanted to we could even specify a `Maybe` type of our very own:
 ```lisp
 (type-of maybe ('nil